 - Facebook: Those of you on Facebook please “like” All Aboard for Kids.
 This will be a great way to share photos, ask questions, and get updates from staff.
 Reminders will also be sent to parents by email.

-- Twitter, Instagram, Snapchat: Feel free to share information regarding camp, but please refrain from posting pictures if other children are present unless written consent has be obtained.
+- Twitter, Instagram, Snapchat: Feel free to share information regarding camp, but please refrain from posting pictures if other children are present unless written consent has been obtained.

 Below are the items your child needs to bring with them to camp.
 The rest will stay at camp for the course of their time with us: